ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

   specify a command timeout in seconds, minutes, or hours.
 For example, to set a 2 minute timeout, you'd use `2m` as the value of the `timeout` attribute.
+* The Liquibase XML accepts a `logicalFilePath` attribute for the `changeSet` element.
+The actual property in the ChangeSet class is named `filePath`.
+The Groovy DSL accepts both.
+The default is to inherit the file path from the DatabaseChangeLog that contains the ChangeSet.

 ## License
 This code is released under the Apache Public License 2.0, just like Liquibase 2.0.